 And as Canada is famous for maple trees, no wonder why Canada is 1 of the biggest producers of maple syrup globally, like the USA.

 Sesame oil is the extracted oil from toasted (or raw) sesame seeds.
 People mainly use it as cooking oil, but they are also a good condiment to increase the nutty taste in various dishes.

 If they are made from toasted seeds, this sesame oil might not be suitable for frying since you might find them a bit bitter.
 On the other hand, untoasted-seed oil works better as a frying oil.
 They have a high smoke point, so you can also use them for deep-fried foods.

 It is easy to grab the finest sesame oil product for cooking at supermarkets.
 However, other sesame oil varieties have distinctive colors.
 In India, they have a golden hue.
 Toasted-seeds oil will have a dark brown color, while roasted one has a pale yellow look.

 Sesame oil is also a centuries-old condiment because sesame seed is 1 of the oldest drops in human civilization.

 The third section is about spread and pastes that people can consider as a condiment.
 Who would know cheeses can be a condiment, right?

 Honey is a naturally sweet food obtained from bees.
-To make honey, bees collect the nectar from the flower and keep it in house bees.
+To make honey, bees collect the nectar from the flower and keep it in the honeycomb.
 With the enzymes of the bees, it becomes a dense consistency and viscous-textured food with a sweet flavor.